 Water-based paints will dry faster than oil-based paints on wood.
 It is best to apply the spray paint when the temperature is between 65 and 95 degrees.

 This ensures the temperature is warm enough for the paint to dry properly.

 On a Car

 Spray painting glass is a tricky operation.
-Glass is very smooth which can allow the paint to drip leaving streaks on the surface.
+Glass is very smooth, allowing the paint to drip, and leaving streaks on the surface.

 Related Read: How to Paint Glass Windows Step by Step

 Paints that are designed for general use have chemicals and solvents in them that protect the object from the elements.
-These ingredients are why it takes the paint so long to dry on paper.
+These ingredients take the paint so long to dry on paper.

 How Do You Know Your Spray Paint is Fully Dry?

 Spray paint is fully dry when you can touch it, and it does not feel sticky or wet.
 You should use the pad of your pinky finger to test if the paint is dry.